Shadow of the Colossus remake review — they never made games like this

 Conclusion

 We’re lucky to live in a world with Shadow of the Colossus.
-I hope that more people get the chance to play it now and it goes on to inspire a generation of indie developers.
+I hope that more people get the chance to play it now and that it goes on to inspire a generation of indie developers.
 But, more than anything, I’m just happy to play it again.

 Score: 89/100